 "Do!
-I went off like a shot, and never stopped till I reached the Hopes"-
+I went off like a shot and never stopped till I reached the Hopes"

-"You didn't walk all that way?" cried Rose.
+"You didn't walk all the way?" cried Rose.

-"Bless you, no: I ran.
-But you were gone with Mrs. Bliss: so I pelted back again to see with my own eyes that you were safe at home," answered Mac, wiping his hot forehead, with a sigh of relief.
+"Bless you, no I ran.
+But you were gone with Mrs. Bliss, so I pelted back again to see with my own eyes that you were safe at home," answered Mac with a sigh of relief, wiping his hot forehead.

-"But it is three miles at least each way; and twelve o'clock, and dark and cold.
-O Mac! how could you!" exclaimed Rose, suddenly realizing what he had done, as she heard his labored breathing, saw the state of the thin boots, and detected the absence of an overcoat.
+"But it is three miles at least each way, and twelve o'clock, and dark and cold.
+Oh, Mac!
+How could you!" exclaimed Rose, suddenly realizing what he had done as she heard his labored breathing, saw the state of the thin boots, and detected the absence of an overcoat.